-Even if you’re expertly managing your brand as it evolves over time, there will come a time when you’ve outgrown its original iteration.
+Even if you’re meticulous with brand management, there will come a time when you’ve outgrown your brand’s original iteration.
 It’s not a question of if, it’s a question of when.

 When rebranding to accommodate for growth, you don’t have to leave all of your old brand behind.
 While there are likely weaknesses in your brand, there are just as likely strengths you’ll want to continue to leverage moving forward.